 Some malware attaches itself to integral system files or trusted programs.
 When FixMeStick quarantines all the malware, the clean-up process can affect, in rare cases, some of the safe programs on the computer.

 If this happens, don't worry!
 The FixMeStick's clean-up process is 100% reversible.
 Here's how to undo a FixMeStick quarantine:

-1. Plug the FixMeStick into a USB port and run the program.
+1. Plug the FixMeStick into a USB port on your computer and run the program.

-If your computer still loses functionality or some programs break after scanning your computer again, please contact customer support at firstname.lastname@example.org
+Note: If your computer still loses functionality or some programs break after scanning your computer again, please contact customer support a firstname.lastname@example.org